bolderbrush10/SearchlightAssault/modder-notes.md

 ## Current Task:

--- Mapping

-Add more biter-expansion incentive areas?
-They're not quite expanding out to the next super-spawner site as fast as I'd like...
-Maybe:
-- Add the extra sites
-- Reverse the order of checking super spawner sites, so that we start spawning at the rocket, then southeaast nest, then east nest, etc
-- Count how many super-nests we did and stop when we reach the target difficulty
-- Brutal difficulty has no limit on super-spawning
-- Maybe sort list by distance from rocket pad?

-Take screenshot for scenario

 -- Testing
-Test multiple players not causing rocket victory until all are up Test sending / packing save file as part of mod

 Observe biter progress at 5 / 10 / 30 / 60 marks on various difficulties

 Personal play test